h6y3/neovim_zettelkasten_ai/README.md

 You can customize this configuration by:

-1. Editing the `init.vim` file directly
+1. Editing the `init.lua` file directly
 2. Adding your own templates to the templates directory
 3. Adjusting plugin settings in the Lua blocks
-4. Adding or removing plugins in the vim-plug section
+4. Adding or removing plugins in the lazy.nvim section

 ### Example: Adding a Custom Template